There are now 2 possible online modes for units:

 - 6 points

-Indicative assessments in this unit are as follows: (1) essay; (2) planning documents; and (3) annotated portfolio of resources.
+Indicative assessments in this unit are as follows: (1) essay; (2) presentation; and (3) planning document and supporting rationale.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.